sksoumik/ai_ml/README.md

+This site is maintained and updated by [Sadman Kabir Soumik](https://www.linkedin.com/in/sksoumik/)

+Most of the contents in this page are collected from different blogs, videos, books written/made by other people.
+References are given with each section.

 ### Overfitting vs Underfitting

 **Overfitting** happens when your model is too complex.
 For example, if you are training a deep neural network with a very small dataset like dozens of samples, then there is a high chance that your model is going to overfit.